dimsemenov/PhotoSwipe/website/documentation/getting-started.md

 </div>
  ```

-... and you want click on thumbnail to open PhotoSwipe with large image (like it's done on demo page).
+... and you want click on the thumbnail to open PhotoSwipe with large image (like it's done on a demo page).
 All you need to do is:

 1. Bind click event to links/thumbnails.
 2. After user clicked on on thumbnail, find its index.
 3. Create an array of slide objects from DOM elements – loop through all links and retrieve `href` attribute (large image url), `data-size` attribute (its size), `src` of thumbnail, and contents of caption.

 PhotoSwipe doesn't really care how will you do this.
-If you use framework like jQuery or MooTools, or if you don't need to support IE8, code can be simplified dramatically.
+If you use frameworks like jQuery or MooTools, or if you don't need to support IE8, code can be simplified dramatically.

 Here is pure Vanilla JS implementation with IE8 support: